lter/Deims7-8-Migration/README.md

 1. User Composer to install other Drupal modules.
 Needed in this migration are:
 	1. [Key Value Field](https://www.drupal.org/project/key_value_field)

-1. Enable telephone field
+1. Enable telephone field (part of core, but may not be active)

+1. Enable date range field (part of core, but may not be active)

 1. On the command line, navigate to your web root folder (e.g., ../xampp/htdocs/deims8).
 Everything is working well if the command `drush config:status` returns all migrate commands.
 On Windows that can be a little tricky and will involve various changes to the Path Environment Variable or diving into .dll hell.

 1. In the settings.php (at e.g., ../xampp/htdocs/deims8/web/sites/default) file add the database connection information to access the DEIMS7 database.
+Make sure to call it: migration_source_db, which is used throughout this migration.
 	```
 	$databases['migration_source_db']['default'] = array (
 		'database' => 'database_name',